 Working for such a well-known and well respected restaurant group teaches more than you would learn at any other typical serving job.
 The attention to detail in all the concepts throughout the company makes you proud to work here.
 Management is positive and enthusiastic so going to work isn't a dread.
 You only need own 4-5 shifts and they are willing to work with your schedule if you have other commitments (as long as it is not another restaurant job).
 Learned a lot working there and professional companies have looked at it as a positive work experience.
 Relocating is another great option with so many locations across the country.

 Uniform maintenance can be a lot.
 Shirts are expensive and must look pristine at all times.
 Dry cleaning bills can add up but it's not the worst thing.

 Be a little easier on employees when they are sick; you shouldn't want people coming to work when they are under the weather especially since they are handling food.

-I applied online.
-I interviewed at Hillstone Restaurant Group (Boca Raton, FL) in May 2017.
+I applied in-person.
+I interviewed at Hillstone Restaurant Group.

 Let us know if we're missing any workplace or industry recognition –